Jean-Baptiste de La Salle: Legacy

 La Salle was a pioneer in programs for training lay teachers.
+He was one of the first to teach in native French and not Latin.
 Of his writings on education, Matthew Arnold remarked: "Later works on the same subject have little improved the precepts, while they entirely lack the unction."
 His educational innovations include Sunday courses for working young men, one of the first institutions in France for the care of delinquents, technical schools, and secondary schools for modern languages, arts, and sciences.
-The LaSalle University says that his writings influenced educational practice, school management, and teacher preparation for more than 300 years.
+La Salle University says that his writings influenced educational practice, school management, and teacher preparation for more than 300 years.

 The Lasallian schools form a 300-year-old network following La Salle's principles.
-Many of the schools are named after La Salle, and several streets, often near a Lasallian School, are named after him.
+Many schools are named after La Salle, and several streets, often near a Lasallian School, are named after him.

-In 2021 the International Lasallian Mission Web site stated that the Lasallian order consists of about 3,000 Brothers, who help in running over 1,100 education centers in 80 countries with more than a million students, together with 90,000 teachers and lay associates.
+In 2021 the International Lasallian Mission website stated that the Lasallian order consists of about 3,000 Brothers, who help in running over 1,100 education centers in over 80 countries with more than a million students, together with at least 90,000 teachers and lay associates.

 Asteroid 3002 Delasalle was discovered in 1982 and was named after De La Salle.